Ask Experts Questions for FREE Help!

 Re: How big of a Generator should I get?

-Harlrey, I live a few miles inland from the Gulf in the Tampa Bay area and I rode out Donna when it came ashore. in 1960.
-NEVER AGAIN!!!
+Harlrey, I live a few miles inland from the Gulf in the Tampa Bay area and I rode out Donna when it came ashore.
+In 1960.
+NEVER AGAIN!!
 Fort Myers Beach had a 16 foot storm surge.
 The next one that looks like its going to hit will find me, my dog and a lady friend that I'm rather fond of all shacked up in motel that's well inland and on high elevation.
 Generators, no matter what their power, aren't going to work under water and my elevation is well under 16 feet.
-If the "big one" hits your're gonna find me long gone and otta here.
-If you elect to ride out a hurricane that comes ashore north of you, good luck!!
+If the "big one" hits your're going to find me long gone and otta here.
+If you elect to ride out a hurricane that comes ashore north of you, good luck!
 I guarantee that you'll have more to worry about that some spoiled food and power outages.
 Regards from Sarasota.
 Tom

 harleyds's Avatar